bpurinton/bpurinton.github.io/_posts/2025-07-20-building-cv-builder-with-claude.md

 - **Version controlled**: The published CV is committed to Git
 - **No database needed**: Perfect for static sites like Jekyll

+## Next Up Features

+The interactive CV builder page doesn't persist edits, since I didn't want to complicate my static website with a database hookup for persistence.
+I'm okay with that for now, since I only rarely update my CV, and I don't need the page to save work.
+Also, if I really want to make minor tweaks, I can just update the exported static HTML page.

+That said, the next thing to add to my CV builder would be persistence, so a visitor could save their work and load previous versions.

 # Lessons Learned

 1. **Start simple**: Claude's Artifacts tool was perfect for rapid prototyping